-If you have any specific questions about Developments, please contact Chief Developments Editor Nicholas McKenna at nicholas.mckenna@lls.edu
+If you have any specific questions about Developments, please contact Chief Developments Editor Roz Kohan at Roz.Kohan@lls.edu.

 The Loyola of Los Angeles Entertainment Law Review (ELR) is entering its forty-fifth year of production.
-Since 1981, ELR has been an authoritative source for professional and scholarly articles on entertainment, sports, communications, and intellectual property law.
+Since 1981, ELR has been an authoritative source for professional and scholarly articles on entertainment, sports, communications, and intellectual property law, and more.

 ELR is distinctive among law reviews and legal journals because it is one of the few scholarly publications dedicated exclusively to legal development in the entertainment field.
-LMU Loyola Law School is located in the entertainment capital, Los Angeles.
-This creates a unique opportunity for ELR to flourish and for staff members to write Notes or Comments that ultimately can change the law.
+LMU Loyola Law School's location in the entertainment capital of the world creates a unique opportunity for staff members to write Notes or Comments that ultimately can change the law.
 ELR's readership includes leaders in the entertainment world, such as judges, educators, lawyers, agents, managers, and artists.
 ELR retains its preeminence in the industry through its close contacts and continuing relationships with those at the forefront of legal developments.